kmytien/rogue_dungeon/10_finalUpdate/README.md

-# Assignment 1.10 | PC Equipment and Combat
+# Assignment 1.10 | Choose Your Own Assignment
 - This assignment is for CS 327 Spring 2021
 - We used Prof. Schaeffer's solution code for 1.09
 - New features